 Our CYP17/antiandrogen technology was licensed to Tokai Pharmaceuticals, Inc. Cambridge, MA in 2006 with the goal of evaluating the impact of VN/124-1 in patients with prostate cancer.
 Indeed, VN/124-1 (TOK-001 or Galeterone) has recently successfully completed phase I/II clinical trials in castration-resistant prostate cancer patients.
 On June 12, 2012 Galeterone received Fast Track designation from the U.S. Food and Drug Administration (FDA) for the potential treatment of metastatic castration-resistant prostate cancer (CRPC).
 Large phase II clinical trials in CRPC patients started on December 17, 2012.
 Here again, as with the RAMBAs projects, our success in the syntheses of new compounds continues to benefit from a novel synthetic method that I invented in 1996, which enables the synthesis of novel C17-benzimidazole (see Scheme below; Njar VCO et al., Bioorg.
 Med Chem.
 Lett., 1996, 6: 2777-2782; Njar VCO et al., J. Med.
 Chem., 1998, 41: 902-912).

 In this project our current focus is to use VN/124-1 as a lead to develop a novel class of AR down-regulating agents (ARDAS) through lead optimization and molecular modeling or computer aided drug design strategies.
 In addition, structural studies and solving X-ray crystal structures of AR in the presence and absence of VN/124-1 and new analogs as well as structural NMR studies are in progress.
-In this effort, we have an abstract, a manuscript (in press, JMC) and two provisional US patent applications that reports on the discovery of VN/124-1 analogs that are ~ 4-fold more potent than VN/124-1.
+In this effort, we have an abstract, a manuscript (Purushottamachar P et al., J. Med.
+Chem., 2013,56: 4880-4898) and two provisional US patent applications that reports on the discovery of VN/124-1 analogs that are ~ 4-fold more potent than VN/124-1.
+We have also discovered that some of our new ARDAs bind only weakly to the ligand binding domain (LBD) of AR, but they effectively antagonize transactivation of the androgen receptor (AR), and strongly degrade the full-length and splice variant ARs (AR3/AR-V7 and ARV567es) in human prostate cancer cell lines.
 We are also investigation the mechanism of VN/124-1/new analogs/mimetics-induced AR degradation.
 The promising compounds will be tested in appropriate animal models of castration resistance prostate cancer and PC metastasis.
 New compounds of this project are code named VNLG-- or VNPP-- compounds.